 Only three No. 1 national seeds have failed to get out of regionals: Vanderbilt in 2007, Oregon State in 2014 and now UCLA.

 The surprise team so far is Virginia Commonwealth, which became the fifth No. 4 regional seed to reach super regionals since the tournament went to its current format in 1999.
 The Rams lost seven of their first 10 games and finished fourth in the Atlantic 10.

 The Rams won the conference tournament to gain entry to regionals, where they beat Oregon State and won two of three over host Dallas Baptist.
 They are 14-1 in their last 15 games and are in their first super regional.

-Virginia, the 2014 national runner-up, and Louisiana-Lafayette reached super regionals for the second straight year, this time as No. 3 regional seeds.
+Virginia, the 2014 national runner-up, along with Maryland and Louisiana-Lafayette reached super regionals for the second straight year, this time as No. 3 regional seeds.

-The Cavaliers (37-22) had lost three straight in the Atlantic Coast Conference tournament before winning three in a row in the Lake Elsinore Regional.
-They've overcome a season-long run of injuries to make super regionals for the sixth time in seven years.
+The Cavaliers had lost three straight in the Atlantic Coast Conference tournament before winning three in a row in the Lake Elsinore Regional.
+They have overcome a season-long run of injuries to make super regionals for the sixth time in seven years.